-Level of Service (LOS) is a representation of the traffic congestion on a roadway.
+Level of Service (LOS) is a representation of traffic congestion on a roadway.
 The Town sets the Level of Service standard for Town roads.
-Palm Beach County has the Article 12 Palm Beach County Traffic Performance Standards (TPS) Ordinance that applies countywide to County thoroughfares and State roads that are not part of the Florida Intrastate Highway System (FIHS).
+Palm Beach County uses their Article 12 Palm Beach County Traffic Performance Standards (TPS) Ordinance that applies countywide to County thoroughfares and State roads that are not part of the Florida Intrastate Highway System (FIHS).
 The State sets the standards for FIHS roads.
 The Town may set Levels of Service higher than the County or State for County and State roads, but it may not adopt a lower standard without State and/or County agreement.

 Maintaining concurrency is a term used to describe the situation where there is capacity on roadways to accommodate traffic without reducing the level of service below the adopted standard.
 This requires predicting how proposed development will affect traffic congestion.
-The most common method is utilizing the Institute of Transportation Engineers (ITE) Trip Generation Manual.
-This manual presents a summary of the trip generation data collected Studies have been conducted to develop formulas for predicting the number of trips various land uses will generate.
 Computer models modeling software have has been created to try and predict evaluate how many vehicles will use which certain roadways to get between various land uses.
 Short term predictions can be fairly accurate, but long-term predictions ones often are not.
 By convention, the Level of Service is written as "LOS" when accompanying a letter standard, as illustrated below.